Experienced Marlboro Bankruptcy Attorney

-A Chapter 7 bankruptcy proceeding wipes out all of a person’s eligible debts.
 Chapter 7 is a “liquidation” proceeding.
-In theory, the debtor turns over all non-exempt property to the bankruptcy trustee who then converts it to cash and distributes the proceeds to the creditors.
-In the vast majority of cases, however, the debtor is able to claim an exemption to most or all his or her assets, and never actually gives up any property.
-The debtor receives a “discharge” from the court, eliminating his or her liability to repay those debts.
+In theory, you turn over all your property to the bankruptcy trustee who converts it to cash and distributes the proceeds to the creditors.
+In return, you are granted a discharge from all your eligible debts.
+In the vast majority of cases, however, you will be able to claim an exemption to most or all of your assets, and most chapter 7 debtors never actually give up any property at all.
+The “discharge” from the court eliminates all legal obligations to repay those debts.
 From start to finish, most Chapter 7 bankruptcies are concluded in about four or five months, and never require an appearance in court, so Chapter 7 gives a debtor a relatively quick and easy “fresh start.”
 Click here for more on Chapter 7.

 Bankruptcy Exemptions – Assets you get to keep.

 Each state has a scheme of “exemptions,” or lists of property you can keep in bankruptcy.
 Massachusetts residents may elect either the Federal exemptions or the Massachusetts state exemptions.
 Click here to learn more about exemptions.
 We will help you determine which scheme to elect to exempt most or all of your property.

 In addition to other powerful remedies, bankruptcy provides these two main forms of relief from your debts and protection from your creditors:

 - Automatic Stay.
 Immediately upon the filing of a bankruptcy petition, a federal court injunction is automatically issued preventing your creditors from making any further attempts to collect.
 Creditor phone calls, letters, calls to your workplace, and bills all stop.
 Even foreclosures and repossessions are stopped, and state court appearances are canceled until your bankruptcy case is administered.
 Click here to learn more about the Automatic Stay.